JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

   The supported sources are: LNDSYN, SHPSYN, BUOY, MOBSYN, OPENROAD, TEMP, BATHY, TESAC, BUOYPROF, LNDSYB, and SHPSYB.

+* :code:`records_are_single_obs`: If true, then treat each record as a single location within the track - accept or reject entire records according to the above criteria.
+Default: false.
+If option set to true while observations are not grouped into records, an error will be thrown.
+Set grouping with the :code:`obs space.obsdatain.obsgrouping.group_variable` YAML option.
+An example of its use can be found in the :ref:`Profile consistency checks <profconcheck_filtervars>` section.

+* :code:`station_id_variable`: The variable that defines the tracks - note that this may be different from the obs grouping variable(s) that define records (there may be multiple records per track).
+If not given and if :code:`records_are_single_obs: true` OR if not given while not grouped into records at all, then all the observations (records or individual) are treated as belonging to a single continuous track.
+However, if not given while grouped into records but :code:`records_are_single_obs: false`, then each record is treated as a separate track.

 Example:

 .. code-block:: yaml